 The Home bases are bigger and glitzier, and the fleets are generally newer top-end helicopters, The Airport is much easier to get to from most strip hotels and the companies often offer free pick-up from most locations.

 These are the big boys in Las Vegas.
 Their fleet is huge and their home terminal is a shiny modern complex that processes customers in a fast and efficient way.
-Expect a glass of champagne of arrival and free hotel pick-up from anywhere on the strip.
+Expect a glass of champagne upon arrival and free hotel pick-up from anywhere on the strip.

 The company is very professional and provides an efficient and well oil service, all though it can feel a little cold and a bit impersonal seeing as you are one of many customers they will be flying that day!

 - Las Vegas Strip Tour – $104 per person

 - Las Vegas Strip Tour – Private Flight – $498 up to 6 people!